awsdocs/aws-codecommit-user-guide/doc_source/cross-account-administrator-a.md

 1. Choose **Create policy**\.

 1. Choose the **JSON** tab, and paste the following JSON policy document into the JSON text box\.
-Replace *us\-east\-2* with the region for the repository, *111122223333* with the account ID for AccountA, and *MySharedDemoRepo* with the name for your AWS CodeCommit repository in AccountA:
+Replace *us\-east\-2* with the AWS Region for the repository, *111122223333* with the account ID for AccountA, and *MySharedDemoRepo* with the name for your CodeCommit repository in AccountA:

    ```
    {